 Grow your super

 It may seem like forever before you can get your hands on your super.
-That doesn’t mean you should ignore it.
-We cover some things that you can do to help grow your super.
+But that doesn’t mean you should ignore it.
+Here are our top tips on how to grow your super.

 Consolidating your super

-Join the 10 million Australians currently saving for their future by not paying multiple fees on more than one super account.
+Have you consolidated your super?
+Join the 12 million Australians currently saving for their future by not paying multiple fees on more than one super account.

 It can be scary when you hear the markets have decreased, especially with significant events such as the Global Financial Crisis (GFC) and covid-19, however, a downturn is not necessarily a bad thing.

 Why do fees matter

 SmartStart Super is rated one of the cheapest public offer super funds in Australia1.